 Documents

-- Applicants must submit a personal statement under “Statement of Purpose .” in the application system.
+- A personal statement under “Statement of Purpose” in the application system.
 Personal statements should speak to the applicant's preparation for graduate study, writing, and quantitative skills, and, if relevant, how students have handled past challenges.
 We are also interested in how students’ cultural, ethnic, or personal backgrounds will bring a unique and diverse perspective to the graduate program.
-Please also include the names of 1-3 potential faculty mentors within the program that you are applying to (i.e., Clinical or Experimental (Cognitive, Developmental or Social Psychology)) and why you want to work with the faculty member(s).
+Please also include the names of 1-3 potential faculty mentors within the Psychology Area's Subarea that you are applying to (i.e., Clinical (Child, Health, Geropsychology, or Psychology & Law) or Experimental (Cognitive, Developmental, or Social Psychology) and why you want to work with the faculty member(s).
 To find out if faculty members are planning to take students, please visit the department directory, and use the Accepting Students filter in the left-hand sidebar.
 There is no required length or format for the personal statement but see guidance here on our web page.

 - Three letters of recommendation are required.
 These should be written by professors or supervisors who are familiar with your academic ability and career aspirations.
 Letters should speak to applicants’ writing skills, quantitative skills, ability to handle challenges, and potential to conduct high-quality empirical research.
-Letters must be received by December 1 to ensure full consideration.
-Should your letter writers have problems submitting letters through the application portal, please contact the program assistant, Mary Beth Hubbard.
+Letters must be received by December 1st to ensure full consideration.
+Should your letter writers have problems submitting letters through the application portal, please contact the program assistant, Nicole Dover.

 Prerequisites and Minimum Requirements